Srinagar: Places of worship

 Additional structures include the Dastgeer Sahib shrine, Mazar-e-Shuhada, Roza Bal shrine, Khanqah of Shah Hamadan, Pathar Masjid ("The Stone Mosque"), Hamza Makhdoom shrine, tomb of the mother of Zain-ul-abidin, tomb of Pir Haji Muhammad, Akhun Mulla Shah Mosque, cemetery of Baha-ud-din Sahib, tomb and Madin Sahib Mosque at Zadibal.
 Apart from these, dozens of smaller mosques are located all over the city.
 Several temples and temple ghats are located on the banks of river Jhelum in Srinagar, including Shurayar temple, Gadhadhar temple, Pratapishwar temple, Ganpatyar Ganesh temple, Purshyar temple, Sheshyar temple, Raghunath Mandir, Durga Patshala and Dhar temple.
 Gurdwaras are located in Rainawari, Amira Kadal, Jawahar Nagar, Mehjoor Nagar, Shaheed Gunj, Maharajpur and Indra Nagar areas of the city.
 There are three Christian churches in Srinagar.

 The Sheikh Bagh Cemetery is a Christian cemetery located in Srinagar that dates from the British colonial era.
 The oldest grave in the cemetery is that of a British colonel from the 9th Lancers of 1850 and the cemetery is valued for the variety of persons buried there which provides an insight into the perils faced by British colonisers in India.
 It was damaged by floods in 2014.
 It contains a number of war graves.
 The notable interments here are Robert Thorpe and Jim Borst.

 Performing arts

+Kashmiri cuisine is an important part of Srinagar’s Culture.
+Here, both vegetarian and non-vegetarian dishes can be found.
+Wazwaan is a multi-course meal generally served at weddings.
+It is served on beautiful huge Copper plates called tream.
+Wazwaan is prepared by Male chefs.